Due to the development and popularization of technology more and more people started to use electronic devices to record their Go matches.

 Kifu to print (PDF, A4 paper size):

-Notebook with printed kifu to buy (we earn an affiliate commission when you buy the kifu on Amazon from clicking on the kifu notebook cover below):
+Notebook with printed kifu to buy (we earn a small affiliate commission when you buy the kifu on Amazon from clicking on the kifu notebook cover below):

 Step 2.
 Take your kifu, pencil, eraser and go to the playing room (you can also use a pen for writing, but when you are just beginning to write kifu, better to take a pencil and an eraser).